 Know Your Fly line

 A simple tip that will aid in any casting situation, especially in the wind, is to understand the taper of your fly line.
 Most fly lines used today are of the weight-forward variety, but the taper itself differs greatly between different line series.
-Understanding how long the head (heavy forward section) of the fly line is allows you to know how much line you can carry in the air with control.
+Understanding how long the head (heavy forward section) of the fly line is it allows you to know how much line you can carry in the air with control.
 Luckily the head and running line of most fly lines nowadays are colored to indicate the separation between the two.

 The Belgian Cast

 What if the wind is not blowing directly at you?
 The Belgian Cast (or for you Andros South regulars, the Torrie Mellow Cast) is the best option for getting the fly in the zone and not in your head.
 Simply make your backcast from the side and low to the water and your forward cast over your head in traditional fashion.
-Changing planes between the backcast and forward cast keeps the fly away from you and is especially useful when the wind is blowing onto your casting side.
+Changing planes between the backcast and the forward cast keep the fly away from you and is especially useful when the wind is blowing onto your casting side.

 False casting over and over again is a recipe for disaster in high winds, especially in any wind that is not directly at or behind you.
 Instead of attempting to load the rod by false casting, use the water tension to load the rod.
 Cast out and let the line settle out straight on the water’s surface.
 Smoothly pick your line up off the water into your backcast.
 The water tension on the line will allow the rod to load on the backcast before any outside forces (wind) can act on it.
 Better yet, use the water load as the back cast for a Belgian style cast!